deeplearningbrasil/mars-gym-experiments/README.rst

 .. code:: bash
   mars-gym viz

-or used a specific `Notebook <scripts/notebooks/PlotResults.ipynb>`_ to export results for the original paper.
+or used a specific `Notebook <scripts/notebooks/PlotResults.ipynb>`_ to export results for the original paper. (you must run all scripts before)

 Cite